 \section{Introduction}

-We break new terrain in non-commutative boundary theory by proving that every normal coaction of a discrete group on an operator algebra extends to a coaction on the C*-envelope (Theorem~\ref{thm:A}).
-Our proof relies only on elementary principles and marks the first use of non-abelian duality theory for coactions on \emph{operator algebras}, which is inspired by the theory of non-abelian duality for coactions on C*-algebras, as developed by Echterhoff, Kaliszewski, Quigg, and Raeburn, to name a few.
-This resolves an open problem considered by Kakariadis, Katsoulis, Laca, and X. Li, and yields a short, conceptual proof of a prominent result of Sehnem.
-As a consequence of our results, the C*-envelope always coincides with the equivariant C*-envelope for a normal coaction (Corollary~\ref{cor:main}), thereby rendering the latter superfluous for normal coactions.
+In this paper, we show that every normal coaction of a discrete group on an operator algebra extends to a coaction on the C*-envelope (Theorem~\ref{thm:A}).
+Our proof relies only on elementary principles from non-abelian duality theory for coactions on \emph{operator algebras} inspired by the theory of non-abelian duality for coactions on C*-algebras as developed by Echterhoff, Kaliszewski, Quigg, and Raeburn \cite{EKQR}, as well as duality theory for actions by abelian groups on operator algebras as developed by Katsoulis and Ramsey \cite{KR, KR18}, to name but a few.
+Our work resolves an open problem considered by several experts in the area, and yields a shorter, conceptual proof of a prominent result of Sehnem.
+As a consequence of our results, the C*-envelope always coincides with the equivariant C*-envelope for a normal coaction (Corollary~\ref{cor:main}).

 For an operator algebra arising from a cancellative small category, we use Theorem~\ref{thm:A} combined with a novel \'{e}tale groupoid-theoretic approach to find a sufficient condition for its C*-envelope to coincide with the boundary quotient C*-algebra of the category.
 This allows us to resolve a question of Li, and identify the C*-envelopes of operator algebras arising from groupoid-embeddable categories (e.g., all submonoids of groups) and all cancellative right LCM monoids with the boundary quotient C*-algebra of the category/monoid (Theorems~\ref{thm:B} and \ref{thm:C}).
 We also provide a simple computation of the C*-envelope for all finitely aligned higher-rank graphs, even all $P$-graphs (Theorem~\ref{thm:Pgraphs}).